p0dalirius/Awesome-RCE-techniques/CONTRIBUTING.md

 # Getting started
 ### Give them a quick walkthrough of how to submit a contribution.
 How you write this is up to you, but some things you may want to include:

-* Let them know if they need to sign a CLA, agree to a DCO, or get any other legal stuff out of the way
-* If tests are required for contributions, let them know, and explain how to run the tests
-* If you use anything other than GitHub to manage issues (ex.
-JIRA or Trac), let them know which tools they’ll need to contribute

 >For something that is bigger than a one or two line fix: